b45ch1/algopy/documentation/sphinx/examples/rosenbrock_banana.rst

 Here is its output::

-    Try to find the minimum of the Rosenbrock banana function.
-    This is at f(1, 1) = 0 but the function is a bit tricky.
-    To make the search difficult we will start far from the min.

-    target:
+    properties of the function at a local min:
+    point:
     [ 1.
 1.]
+    function value:
+    0.0
     autodiff gradient:
     [-0.
 0.]
     finite differences gradient: